interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 Neighborhoods have no specific meaning, but serve as a quick shortcut for routing to the right area.

-- For regional currencies, use a continent code from the folowing table:
+- For regional currencies, use a continent code from the following table:
     | Segment | Continent     |
     |:--------|:--------------|
     | `af`    | Africa        |